mjpritchard/test-decap-help/content/docs/data-transfer/scheduling-automating-transfers.md

 ### 1\.
 Single download script

 The simple script below is used to download a single file from an external source via HTTP using `wget`.
-It initially uses the `test` partition (queue), but once you had tested it, you would need to use a more appropriate queue.
+It initially uses the `test` partition (queue), but once you have tested it, you should use a more appropriate queue.

 ```bash
 #!/bin/bash